jio-gl/vixify/README.md

 # Vixify Blockchain

 A modern pure Proof-of-Stake blockchain based on a verifiable delay functions (VDF) and a verifiable random function (VRF).
+Implements a synthetic Proof-of-Work using the VDF and VRF based on coin stakes and non-parallelizable mining.

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)